AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

         1. Navigate to **Experience Manager &gt; Forms &gt; Themes**.
         1. In the Themes page, select a theme and click **View Properties**.
         1. In the Properties page that opens, click **Advanced**.
-        1. In the Advanced tab, in the Clientlib Location field, browse and select the client-library you want to use.
+        1. In the Advanced tab, in the Clientlib Location field, browse, and select the client-library you want to use.
         1. Click **Save**.

       The styling you specify in client library is imported in the theme that uses it.
 For example, you specify styling for text box, numeric box, and switch in the client library.
 When you import your client library in the theme, styling for text box, numeric box, and switch is imported.
 You can then style other components using theme editor.